Pregnancy Risks During A Car Accident

 - Internal bleeding.
 Crushing forces, impaling debris, or seat belt constriction can cause internal bleeding for both mother and fetus.

-- Placental detachment is the most common form of pregnancy damage during a car accident, occurring in 20 to 50 percent of serious accident cases.
+- Placental detachment is the most common form of pregnancy damage during a car accident, occurring in 20% to 50% of serious accident cases.
 It occurs when the placenta detaches from the uterine wall, disrupting the supply of oxygen and nutrients to the fetus.
-Since the placenta attachment is weaker than the placenta itself and the uterine wall, direct force or impact can cause it to become detached before direct injury to the placenta or uterus.
+Since the placenta attachment is weaker than the placenta itself and the uterine wall, direct force or impact can cause it to become detached before the direct injury to the placenta or uterus.

 - Hypoxia.
-When oxygen is cut off to the mother’s brain as a result of a head injury, constriction, or other injury, the fetus’s oxygen supply is also cut off.
+When oxygen is cut off to the mother’s brain as a result of a head injury, constriction or another injury, the fetus’s oxygen supply is also cut off.

 Protecting your unborn child is a 24-hour, seven-day-a-week job that is stressful and scary enough without adding potential risks.
 This is why it’s extremely important to limit driving whenever possible (especially in the second and third trimesters), remember to follow driving safety basics, and take the proper precautions needed for pregnancy car safety.
 Don’t put your baby at risk; be careful and stay safe!

 Unfortunately, no matter how many precautions you take, or how safe you drive, the actions of other drivers can still put you and your baby at risk.
 If you’ve recently been in a car accident where you’ve been harmed or your unborn child sustained serious or fatal injuries, contact us at once.
 We’ll help you get the justice you both deserve as well as the compensation you need for treatment, damages, and suffering.
 You don’t have to go through this alone; we’re here to help.
 Call now for a free consultation.